tonytvo/blog-generator/content/blog/learning-organization/index.md

 ## **12. Foundations**
 - Stories and examples of learning organizations in action.
 - The relationship between leadership and learning.
+## **15. The Leader’s New Work**
+- How leadership roles must evolve in a learning organization.
+- The shift from top-down management to facilitation and coaching.

 ## **13. Impetus**
 - The driving forces behind successful learning organizations.